Bistec-SUSL-2024/CV_Chatbot/README.md

 # CV Chatbot Project: README

+Welcome to CV Chatbot, an advanced AI-powered solution designed to make CV analysis smarter, faster, and more insightful.
+This application doesn’t just scan resumes—it thoroughly analyzes them to extract essential information on education, skills, work experience, and more.
+At the same time, our built-in chatbot brings an interactive experience, allowing users to get real-time insights, ask specific questions, and receive personalized assistance on CV evaluation

 ---
 # ✨ Features
 + **Automated CV Parsing:** Effortlessly extracts crucial information from resumes, including educational background, key skills, job experience, certifications, and even project highlights.